How to Ask for a Raise at Work (With Tips, Scripts, and Email Templates)

 Handling a Denied Raise Request

 If your raise request is denied, respond professionally and continue the conversation to understand future steps.
+Some companies may have strict policies or budget constraints that affect their ability to grant raises, so understanding these factors can help you navigate the conversation.
 A manager may deny a raise request due to budget constraints or concerns about maintaining pay equity among employees.

 Consider the following when negotiating compensation:

-• Other forms of compensation, like benefits or additional vacation time, can be negotiated alongside salary during salary negotiations.
+Other forms of compensation, like benefits or additional vacation time, can be negotiated alongside salary during salary negotiation.

 Seek Constructive Feedback